 Part 3: Robot Museum Tour Guide

 Once you have trained a machine learning algorithm to recognize digits, you will use it on the robot to detect digits using the robot's camera.
 The robot's task will be to detect images in a museum (represented by a maze), and use the result to select which museum location to go to next.
 The waypoints corresponding to each digit will be provided by the instructors.
 The robot will use planning code from Project 3 to drive between the waypoints.
+Here is a visualization of the final demo:

 The instructors will provide a list of digits and their corresponding waypoints.